Portraits of Absentees: Mbali Dhlamini and the Aesthetics of Withdrawal

 On this dialectic of excess and lack and colorfulness and decoloring, we certainly can’t avoid to simultaneously think of the sounds these materials (the plastic) make.
 Listening to the material isn’t just paying attention to legible and/or illegible narratives we garner in their display but also in mobilizing all our senses.
 In isiZulu, the word “imizwa” speaks to the activation of sensory receptivity in the body.
 Central to this piece is precisely this multi-sensory distribution and reception activated at level of sight and sound.
 These suspended plastic robes subtly absorb and translate the acoustics of the space into abstract percussive fractures and subtle whistling.
 The sound of plastic in the wind can emit a gentle sound, almost like a whistle from afar.
 But to properly “see the sound” in photographer Roy DeCarava’s sense, we must turn to the photographic representations of the tunics.
 13 What is interesting here is that Dhlamini “sculpts” the plastic material and then photographs the static object as moving.
 The circular, twirling movements found in some of these churches known as “isikhalanga” isn’t only a central liturgical expression, but one also deeply musically bound.
 It is these Sufi-like circular movements that Dhlamini captures here.
 Photographically, however, the plastic takes on a new abstracted dimension.
 Seeing the sound refers to the phonic emissions of the carefully molded plastic, frozen in a photographic moment of a gestured movement.

 While in this series, we begin to see Dhlamini’s propensity for materiality through the serial re-moulding and modelling of the plastic sheets to resemble corporeal figuration without actual human figures.
 In the subsequent series, this quest for matter and materiality is pushed further.
-In her graduate show titled Non-Promised Land, Dhlamini reopens the investigation into black religious material culture by turning to its symbological realms of colour and/as language.
-Here colour speaks to the linguistic and therefore cultural criteria of the symbological imaginaries that articulate certain spiritual and moral concerns—greens, blues, yellows, whites, and reds forms a stable palette that enact a different chromatic ordering to the racially inflected and hypostasized logic of colour that the colonial missionary discourse introduced.
-The pastel drawing series Bomma (2015) turns on the variegated, garish religious garments of AICs: unlike the previous works briefly explored above, Bomma directs its attention to how colour guides the spiritual realms and ecclesiastical orders of the church.
-Put differently, what retains more significance here is that colour, as material and symbolic artefact, is engaged not necessarily for its aesthetic instructions in the visual field but also for its spiritual and symbolic efficacy in the religious practices of these churches.
+In her graduate show titled Non-Promised Land, Dhlamini reopens the investigation into black religious material culture by turning to its symbological realms of color and/as language.
+Here color speaks to the linguistic and therefore cultural criteria of the symbological imaginaries that articulate certain spiritual and moral concerns—greens, blues, yellows, whites, and reds forms a stable palette that enact a different chromatic ordering to the racially inflected and hypostasized logic of color that the colonial missionary discourse introduced.
+The pastel drawing series Bomma (2015) turns on the variegated, garish religious garments of AICs: unlike the previous works briefly explored above, Bomma directs its attention to how color guides the spiritual realms and ecclesiastical orders of the church.
+Put differently, what retains more significance here is that color, as material and symbolic artefact, is engaged not necessarily for its aesthetic instructions in the visual field but also for its spiritual and symbolic efficacy in the religious practices of these churches.
 In these pieces, the uniforms readily jump in their full and crisp chromaticity as if suspended on a hanger.
 And yet there’s something about their figurative comportment that makes them seem worn and occupied by a human body.

 But what do we make of the pervasive absence of the body?
 On the one hand, we must say something about how Dhlamini quietly militates against or deviates from the faddish traffic of black figuration enacted in contemporary arts.
 (But for purposes of space, we will not pursue that line).
 On the other hand, we must ask: is this visual gesture an affirmation that black flesh is “nothing,” a mere “empty suit” to use a common English expression?
 This is a moot point considering that in western visual culture (which Dhlamini’s work interrogates) racial blackness is a menacing category.
 As Audre Lorde notes in our opening epigraph, to depersonalize black people—black women in particular—racism needs black flesh present and/or re-presented.
 You may ask what is about black flesh that enables it to occupy multiple registers and loci, that is, be present but absent or be absent but present.
 Perhaps to understand this point we might have to return to Dhlamini’s use of the plastic materials as metonymic matter underscoring the racist uses and abuses of black flesh in the order of being.
 If the reader remembers; above, we argued that plastic materials contain the oscillatory capacity to negate itself through affirmation or affirm itself through negation.
 This paradoxical logic of absent presence becomes a strategic suspension of the body, a ghostly trace rather than corporeal materiality, which is visually apprehended by its effects and occupation in the church uniforms.
 This absenting seeks to visually counteract the negative plasticization of blackness in the scopic regimes of colonial visuality.
 In the words of Zakiyyah Imam Jackson: